Management Information Systems Concentration

 Download the checklist for MBA students that is appropriate for you based on your start semester.
 Please use this worksheet as a guide to satisfy your graduation requirements.
 Check off the courses as you complete them to keep track of your progress.

-Questions regarding concentration requirements should be addressed your MBA advisor or with the MIS Faculty Concentration Advisor.
+Questions regarding concentration requirements should be addressed with your MBA advisor or with the MIS Faculty Concentration Advisor.

 Students can pursue a MIS concentration and combine it with a concentration in Information Assurance (IA).
 Because of overlapping course requirements, students pursuing an Accounting or MIS concentration can typically complete a second concentration in IA with two or three additional courses.
 Students intending to pursue a dual concentration need to plan their studies in advance and coordinate the plan with both concentration advisors.
 Visit the Information Assurance concentration web site for more information.